A vision of the future, continued from World of Abundance.

 People ask, “How can I be more conscious today?”
 We openly ask this question to each other.
-If I think a girl is beautiful I will tell her.
+If I think someone is a great person I will tell them.
 If two people are attracted to each other, rather than play games, they go right ahead and explore that attraction.

 The essence of abundance is warm, white, smooth- like a cross between a cloud and a hot tub.

 People are physically healthy and fit.
 Most physical labor has been automated.
 We have developed technology which enables people to accomplish amazing physical feats, and for the disabled to function normally.
 However, you can opt in and out of this body-armor-like technology as you please.

 In fact, athletes deliberately eschew such technology much of the time, opting instead to do what they do in a biologically natural state.
 Athletes are highly respected in this society, because the challenges they take on require conscious growth.
 We respect them for the way in which they go to the edge, and then go beyond it.
 We value them for the advances in consciousness they make (limits- “the edge”- are only mental, after all).

 We make sure to provide them with what they need- nourishment, equipment, supplies- so that they are able to take on wild feats of human endurance, strength, speed, and skill.
 We provide them with these things so that they also have more time to share what they learn with us (rather than use that time to acquire their needs).

 In this world, major adventure-like challenges (whether competitions or not) are popular, whereby people must gather in teams to take on a variety of different athletic skills, such as rowing, swimming, climbing, running, hiking, jumping, and more (perhaps this is my endurance-athlete bias).
 These tend to occur across long stretches of land (and sea).